devopsutils/aws-autopipe/README.md

 - ... _**deletes**_ that pipeline on branch deletion
 - ... _**removes**_ all deployed application stacks on branch deletion

-The definition(s) of the pipeline(s) can be self-managed (i.e. custom) by the project itself, or a default pipeline provided by _autopipe_ is used.
-If you use (a) custom pipeline(s), you can work on the pipeline definition in a branch, and that branch's pipeline will automatically get updated upon a push to that branch with the new pipeline.
+The definition(s) of the pipeline(s) must be self-managed (i.e. custom) by the project itself.
+You can work on the pipeline definition in a branch, and that branch's pipeline will automatically get updated upon a push to that branch with the new pipeline.

 Yes, that _**is**_ awesome - I know.
 You're welcome. ;)